 Live music isn't complicated.
 Find acts that suit your room, agree terms in writing, promote the night, and treat musicians with respect.
 Do that consistently, and your venue becomes a destination — not just a place that sometimes has music.

 Ready to find your next act?
 Browse artists on GigXchange — filtered by genre, location, and budget.
-Also useful: what to pay a UK live band, how to promote a music night, and how to find and vet local bands.
+Also useful: what to pay a UK live band, how to promote a music night, how to find and vet local bands, and our city-by-city booking guides.